Keynesian economics

 Keynesian economics developed during and after the Great Depression from the ideas presented by Keynes in his 1936 book, The General Theory of Employment, Interest and Money.
 Keynes' approach was a stark contrast to the aggregate supply-focused classical economics that preceded his book.
 Interpreting Keynes's work is a contentious topic, and several schools of economic thought claim his legacy.

+Keynesian economics has developed new directions to study wider social and institutional patterns during the past several decades.
+Post-Keynesian and New Keynesian economists have developed Keynesian thought by adding concepts about income distribution and labor market frictions and institutional reform.
+Alejandro Antonio advocates for “equality of place” instead of “equality of opportunity” by supporting structural economic changes and universal service access and worker protections.
+Greenwald and Stiglitz represent New Keynesian economists who show how contemporary market failures regarding credit rationing and wage rigidity can lead to unemployment persistence in modern economies.
+Scholars including K.H.
+Lee explain how uncertainty remains important according to Keynes because expectations and conventions together with psychological behaviour known as "animal spirits" affect investment and demand.
+Tregub's empirical research of French consumption patterns between 2001 and 2011 serves as contemporary evidence for demand-based economic interventions.
+The ongoing developments prove that Keynesian economics functions as a dynamic and lasting framework to handle economic crises and create inclusive economic policies.

 Keynesian economics, as part of the neoclassical synthesis, served as the standard macroeconomic model in the developed nations during the later part of the Great Depression, World War II, and the post-war economic expansion (1945–1973).
 It was developed in part to attempt to explain the Great Depression and to help economists understand future crises.
 It lost some influence following the oil shock and resulting stagflation of the 1970s.
 Keynesian economics was later redeveloped as New Keynesian economics, becoming part of the contemporary new neoclassical synthesis, that forms current-day mainstream macroeconomics.
-The advent of the financial crisis of 2007–2008 sparked renewed interest in Keynesian policies by governments around the world.
+The 2008 financial crisis sparked the 2008–2009 Keynesian resurgence by governments around the world.